g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

     tx-queue-drops-per-second:          0
          tx-errors-per-second:          0
 ```
-Now, we finished our MVPN configuration!!!
+And with that, we've finished our MVPN configuration!!!

-I configured the MVPN before configure the PIM in all our network to show you the scale of the MVPN.
-We don't need the PIM running in all the network, we can run PIM only in the PE-CE interfaces, and the BGP scales perfectly!
+I configured the MVPN before configuring PIM across our entire network to show you the scalability of MVPNs.
+We don't need PIM running throughout the whole network; we can run PIM only on the PE-CE interfaces, and BGP scales perfectly!

-Finally, to finish this topic about multicast, I'll simulate a scenario wheres the multicast is configured in the core network, to delivery a IPTV service for example.
-In this case, I wanna have two possible RPs, but the RP will be elected via bootstrap.
+Finally, to wrap up this multicast topic, I'll simulate a scenario where multicast is configured in the core network to deliver an IPTV service, for example.
+In this case, I want to have two possible RPs, but the RP will be elected via bootstrap.

-First, let's configure the PIM in all core interfaces, here I'm configuring the R1, and we can apply the same logic in the other routers.
+First, let's configure PIM on all core interfaces.
+Here I'm configuring R1, and we can apply the same logic to the other routers.
 ```
 set protocols pim interface ae0.0 set protocols pim interface ge-0/0/2.0 set protocols pim interface ge-0/0/3.0 set protocols pim interface lo0.0
 ```
 Let's check the PIM neighbors here:
 ```
 root@R1> show pim neighbors
 B = Bidirectional Capable, G = Generation Identifier